Shutdown day 10: House Democrats unveil plan to open government

-House Democrats are introducing a package of bills Monday that would re-open the federal government without approving money for President Donald Trump's border wall.
+House Democrats are introducing a package of bills Monday that would re-open the federal government without approving funding for President Donald Trump's border wall with Mexico, establishing an early confrontation that will test the new power dynamic in Washington.

 The House is preparing to vote as soon as the new Congress convenes Thursday, as one of the first acts after Democrats take control, according to an aide who was not authorized to discuss the plan and spoke on condition of anonymity.

+Republican senators are refusing to vote on any bills until all sides, including Trump, are in agreement.
+Senators were frustrated that Trump had dismissed their earlier legislation to avert the shutdown.

+House Democrats did not confer with Senate Republicans on the package, but the bills expected to have some bipartisan support because they reflect earlier spending measures already hashed out between the parties and chambers.

-The package to end the shutdown will include one bill to fund the Department of Homeland Security at current levels, with $1.3 billion for border security, through Feb.
-8.
+One bill will temporarily fund the Department of Homeland Security at current levels, with $1.3 billion for border security, through Feb.
+8, while talks continue.

-It will also include six other bipartisan bills — some that have already passed the Senate — to fund the departments of Agriculture, Interior, Housing and Urban Development and others closed by the partial shutdown.
+The other will be on a measure made up of six other bipartisan bills — some that have already passed the Senate — to fund the departments of Agriculture, Interior, Housing and Urban Development and others closed by the partial shutdown.
 They would provide money through the remainder of the fiscal year, to Sept.
 30.

-Democrats under Nancy Pelosi are all but certain to swiftly approve the package in two separate votes planned for Thursday.
-What's unclear is whether the Republican-led Senate, under Majority Leader Mitch McConnell, will consider it or if Trump would sign it into law.

-The partial government shutdown is in its second week over Trump's demand for $5 billion for the wall.
-Republican senators left for the holidays refusing to vote on any bills until all sides, including Trump, were in agreement.
-Senators were frustrated that Trump had dismissed their earlier legislation.
+The House is planning two separate votes for Thursday.
+If approved, the bills would go to the Senate.

+Senate Democrats support the measures, according to a senior aide who was unauthorized to discuss the plan and spoke on the condition of anonymity.

+Without funding for Trump's wall, the package is a "nonstarter," said Rep. Mark Meadows, R-N.C., the chairman of the conservative House Freedom Caucus, in a tweet.
+He said it "will not be a legitimate answer to this impasse."

+But as the shutdown drags on, pressure is expected to build on all sides for a resolution, as public parks and museums close, and some 800,000 federal workers are going without pay.

-The president continued to insist he wants to build a wall along the U.S.-Mexico border, despite the assertions of three confidants.
+Trump could accept or reject either bill, and it's unclear how he would respond.
+The president continued to insist Monday he wants to build a wall along the U.S.-Mexico border, despite assertions otherwise of three confidants.

 "An all concrete Wall was NEVER ABANDONED," Trump tweeted Monday.
 "Some areas will be all concrete but the experts at Border Patrol prefer a Wall that is see through (thereby making it possible to see what is happening on both sides)."